gitzV/DirectSpendLearning/que.md

-## SQL Interview Questions
+# SQL Interview Questions

 These SQL interview questions are based on a sample direct spend dataset with fields such as `POnumber`, `lineitem`, `date`, `vendor`, `material`, `plant`, `unit`, `price`, `currency`, `doc_type`, and `payment_type`.
 Use these questions to assess SQL proficiency, from basic queries to advanced concepts.

 Pre-requisite:
- 1. Create the snowflake account
+ 1. Create the snowflake account from url https://signup.snowflake.com/
- 2. Create database " Analytics" & schena "Direct Spend"
+ 2. Once account is created, login & Create database " Analytics" & schena "Direct Spend"
  3. Load the csv (Direct_spend_data.csv) by downloading from github & uploading to snowflake in table "Purchase_order_trans"
 ---